Skip to content

 Invasive non-native species

-Yellow-legged Asian hornets (distinguished by their bright yellow legs) eat huge numbers of insects, especially bees.
-Their nests need to be reported so that they can be destroyed.
+Yellow-legged Asian Hornets (distinguished by their bright yellow legs) eat huge numbers of insects, especially bees.
+Always report their nests so that they can be destroyed.

 A grey squirrel is in the centre of the shot, crouched down on a boardwalk with a wooden fence and trees in the background.
 The squirrel has a white belly and neck with a grey brown back, face, and fluffy tail.